services

 Indigenous Prenatal Course

-Our prenatal course was developed for Indigenous families by Indigenous birth workers, to offer a culturally-relevant, Indigenous-centred prenatal class offering that goes above and beyond the typical mainstream childbirth education course.
+Our prenatal course was developed in 2021 for Indigenous families by Indigenous birth workers, to offer a culturally-relevant, Indigenous-centred prenatal class offering that goes above and beyond the typical mainstream childbirth education course.

 Learn more